shivani98patil/Drug-Discovery-using-Generative-Adversarial-Network-with-Reinforcement-Learning/README.md

 	A. Generator and Discriminator are given image data as input.<br />
 	B. When generator generates incomplete samples which are given directly to the discriminator.<br />

-Programming Language - Python
+Programming Language - Python<br />
-Modules - Tensorflow and Rdkit
+Modules - Tensorflow and Rdkit<br />
 Data - ZINC*

 **Code Explanation-**<br />